norvig/paip-lisp/docs/chapter1.md

 We might be disappointed with these results.
 Suppose we wanted a version of

-f i rst-name which ignored titles like Admiral and Miss, and got to the "real" first
+first-name which ignored titles like Admiral and Miss, and got to the "real" first

 name.
 We could proceed as follows: